 To ensure that Noise Monitoring Terminals keep working within specific limits, internal calibration checks are completed every 6 hours.
-During this period, some of the NMTs are out of operation for maintenance purposes and do not record noise events.
+During this period, the NMTs are out of operation for short periods of time and do not record noise events.
 The operational status of NMT 5: Balcultry is presented in Figure 29.